Investidor B3

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises to 'Include the conversation array with recent messages for reproduction,' which gives context but does not explicitly state when to use this tool vs alternatives or when not to use it.
-Since no sibling tool is related, the implied usage is adequate but not explicit.
+The description includes a usage hint ('Include the conversation array with recent messages for reproduction'), but does not explicitly state when to use this tool versus alternatives or note any conditions or exclusions.
+The hint is helpful but not comprehensive guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.